 As are the stories my maternal Grandmother used to tell me about Waldorf, where she was born and grew up.
 When I was a kid, they were just stories of some strange unknown world.

 Now, they are part of the ties that bind me to my German heritage and my connection to automotive history and to the pioneering women of history.

 Also along the Bertha Benz Memorial Route is the world-famous Hockenheim motorsports track and museum, where manufacturers including Mercedes-Benz test their vehicles, and where German Grand Prix Formula 1 races are held.

-An impressive number of automotive test drivers and racecar drivers around the world are women, including the legendary Danica Patrick, who retired recently from racing after her final turns in the Indy 500 in Indianapolis.
+An impressive number of automotive test drivers and racecar drivers around the world are women, including Danica Patrick, who retired recently from racing after her final turns in the Indy 500 in Indianapolis.
 And the late, great Denise McCluggage, one of the first women racecar drivers, in the 1960s, whose second career was as an automotive journalist, and who won awards in both fields.

 All of them owe more than they may know to automotive pioneer Bertha Benz, the first woman Inducted into the Automotive Hall of Fame in Michigan.
 McCluggage is the first journalist inducted – and as far as I know, the only woman to have won awards both as a racer and as a journalist.